splunk/splunk-connect-for-snmp/docs/source/configuration.rst

 **SNMPv3**

-* Besides change the inventory contents under section **inventory.csv**.
-You may need to setup security passphrases for the SNMPv3 under section **config.yaml > usernames**.
+* Besides changing the inventory contents under section **inventory.csv**, you may need to set up security passphrases for the SNMPv3 under section **config.yaml > usernames**.

-Here are the steps to configue to these two SNMPv3 Users.
+Here are the steps to configure these two SNMPv3 Users.

 .. list-table::
    :widths: 15 15 15 15 15 15